Davedon200/roqqu/README.md

-# roqqu
+# Roqqu

-A new Flutter project.
+A Flutter application that tracks real-time price change of BTC/USDT Pair using Binance websocket.

 ## Getting Started